Research on Universal Design fonts for the visually impaired and the elderly

 □ Readability result

-Unlike Survey 2, the standard deviation was small because the typefaces were similar overall, making it difficult to see a large difference.
+Unlike Study 2, the typefaces were generally similar, so the standard deviation was smaller and it was difficult to see large differences.

-They were then divided into the following evaluation groups.
-"UD Maru UD Marugo_Small B", "UD Kakugo_Small DBB", and "UD Kakugo_Small BEB" were also used in Survey 2, so the results of Survey 2 (evaluation group - ranking) are shown in parentheses. describe.
+We then divided them into the following evaluation groups.
+"UDMarugo_Small B", "UDKakugo_Small DBB", and "UDKakugo_Small BEB" were also used in Survey 2, so the results of Survey 2 (evaluation group - ranking) are listed in parentheses.

 □ Readability evaluation